Massages By Malia

 *I personally really enjoy and trust flexibility coach David.
 Below is a link to see all the wonderful stretching resources and information he provides.

 CLICK HERE FOR MOVEMENT BY DAVID

 Hydrotherapy can prolong the sense of relaxation to your body and mind.
 This can induce a deeper sleep that night while promoting healthy muscle recovery.

 Examples of hydrotherapy include

 Massage Therapy increases circulation and stimulates digestion among other systems of the body.
 Keeping a small healthy snack with you to eat after a massage will help your body with an instant electrolyte boost.

-Use an ice pack for 10-20 minutes on any areas that are sore or may become sore due to first time deep work.
-No direct ice.
-It shouldn't sting or hurt.
-Wait a half-hour or so if you want to ice again.
+Using an ice pack for 5-20 minutes on any areas that are sore or may become sore due to first time deep work is a generally good idea.
+It shouldn't sting or hurt at any point.
+Wait a half-hour or so if you want to ice again to allow proper recovery time for the muscles.
 If alternating heat and cold, use ice first and last.
 Ice will reduce swelling and inflammation, so if you are only going to use one or the other, usually ice will help you more than heat.

-Use any tools you have access to for a few minutes, applying pressure on knotted muscles to help them relax.
-Frozen golf balls, a tennis ball, rubber ball, massage tools, or an ice pack are all good examples of tools to use.
+Use any proper tools you have access to.
+The idea is to apply pressure on knotted muscles and in areas holding tension to help them release anything they may be holding.
+A tennis ball, rubber myofascial/lacrosse ball, massage tool, or an ice pack wrapped properly are all good examples of tools to use.
 The pressure creates an environment that allows the muscle to start to relax.
 Make sure to practice proper breathing techniques while doing this for best results.